Alifaleh/project_rfp_ai/README.md

     *   Iterates recursively through the JSON TOC.
     *   For each section, calls `writer_section_content` prompt.
     *   **Context Injection**: The prompt receives the **entire TOC** + **Current Section Title**.
     *   Task: "Write the content for *this specific section* knowing it fits into *that global structure*."
-    *   Task: "Write the content for *this specific section* knowing it fits into *that global structure*."
     *   **Asynchronous Execution**:
         *   Uses `queue_job` (OCA) to offload content generation.